bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsReinforced_1Qp9XSGSD30AXUnzycyqDf/Documentation.md

-Indicates whether the OCS foundation is reinforced (TRUE) or not (FALSE).
+Indicates whether the foundation is reinforced (TRUE) or not (FALSE).